cyber-wizard12881/PQuotes/README.md

 1. Ensure you are in the edb languagepack python 3.9 folder ... <br/>
 2. ```cd "C:\edb\languagepack\v2\Python-3.9"```
 3. ```pip3 install fuzzywuzzy``` <br/>
 That's it!
-You're Python dependencies are now setup!! <br/>
+Your Python dependencies are now setup!! <br/>

 ## Run the Function Now